Learn the Samba rhythms of Brazilian Carnival with the virtual drums.

-The sheet of this lesson contains some Samba beats, rhythms from Brazilian percussion tradition adapted for the drum set
+The sheet of this lesson contains some Samba rhythms from Brazilian percussion tradition adapted for the drum set.

 The origins of Samba, as well as those of other rhythms from Brazil and South american and Caribbean countries, date back to the days of Africa's colonization and African slaves'